 Articles are written collaboratively by the EIA editors.
 More information on our team, their individual bios, and our approach to writing can be found on our About pages.
 We also welcome feedback and all articles include a bibliography (see below).

-In his series Looking into a Well: Full Moon, completed in 2001, Patel eliminates the human figure altogether, instead depicting the changing light and textures of the surface of water in the shallow wells of south Gujarat that he came across during his childhood visits to the region.
+In his series Looking into a Well: Full Moon, completed in 2001, Patel eliminated the human figure altogether, instead depicting the changing light and textures of the surface of water in the shallow wells of south Gujarat that he came across during his childhood visits to the region.
 Patel has also made sculptures and charcoal drawings, including a series inspired by the silent-era black-and-white film The Passion of Joan of Arc.
 His poetry collections include How Do You Withstand, Body (1976) and Mirrored, Mirroring (1991).
 He has also published three plays.

 Bibliography